tannerwride/orbdemo/README.md

 The scripts to run are:

 `./scripts/do_1_start.sh` - Beginning of first chapter
 `./scripts/do_2.sh` - End of first chapter/Start of second chapter
 `./scripts/do_3.sh` - End of second chapter/Start of third chapter
 `./scripts/do_4.sh` - Final state
 `./scripts/do_5_dynamic.sh` - Final state using Dynamic configuration

-The chapters will copy and overwrite certain files in your workspace, so after running each script, commit the changes and push it, which will run it on CircleCI.
+The chapters will copy and overwrite certain files in your workspace to set it up for the next chapter.
+So after running each script, commit the changes and push it, which will run it on CircleCI.

 ### Overview of the project